luca-martial/entity-normalization-engine/README.md

 Step 1 - Text preprocessing: standardizing lettercase, punctuation, whitespace, accented/special characters, legal control terms (Ltd, Co, etc) depending on which category we are dealing with

-Step 2 - Entity clustering: use string_grouper library that uses TF-IDF (Term Frequency multiplied by Inverse Document Frequency) with N-Grams to calculate cosine similarities within a single Series of strings and groups them by assigning to each string one string from the group chosen as the group-representative for each group of similar strings found.
+Step 2 - Entity clustering: use [string_grouper](https://github.com/Bergvca/string_grouper) library that uses TF-IDF (Term Frequency multiplied by Inverse Document Frequency) with N-Grams to calculate cosine similarities within a single Series of strings and groups them by assigning to each string one string from the group chosen as the group-representative for each group of similar strings found.
+Output is a timestamped CSV file for each category of the grouped entities.

 Note: Original idea was to create for each category string similarity matrix with similarity metric such as levenshtein distance, Jaro-Winkler or caverphone algorithm.
 Next, use clustering algorithm to cluster entities; affinity propagation seems to be standard for this task.
 For each unique entity (cluster) assign substring with the longest string length as the standard name for that cluster.
 I experimented with these approach but found the chosen approach to be quicker to execute, more legible and have better performance.